 It was a pleasant visit.
 I definitely recommend this museum to anyone visiting Araku Valley.
 A trip to Araku Valley is a weekend get away from Visakhapatnam.

-Recommend you to read more about Places to visit in Araku valley.
+Recommend you to read following travel blog on places to visit in Araku valley.